jineksh/crud-kit/README.md

 ---

-## 🚀 Features
+##  Features

-* ✅ Reusable Repository Layer
+*  Reusable Repository Layer
-* ✅ Service Layer with Joi (or custom) Validation Support
+* Service Layer with Joi (or custom) Validation Support
-* ✅ Built-in Error Handling via AppError
+* Built-in Error Handling via AppError
-* ✅ Easily Extendable for Custom Logic
+* Easily Extendable for Custom Logic
-* ✅ Pagination, Count, Exists, InsertMany supported
-* ✅ Works with CommonJS and ES Modules
+* Works with CommonJS and ES Modules

 ---

-## 🧠 Project Structure Explained
+##  Project Structure Explained

-### 📁 Repository Folder
+###  Repository Folder

 > This folder connects directly to the database (MongoDB via Mongoose).
 It contains methods like: